-Through successful completion of relevant courses in image critique, positioning, positioning laboratory, skeletal anatomy, radiographic exposure and along with clinical training, the student will be able to evaluate diagnostic images for overall radiographic quality.
-The student will be able to evaluate image quality and make corrections in the exposure technique if necessary.
-Clinical Competency Worksheet, Section3: Image Quality/Evaluation, Task 5
+Through successful completion of relevant courses in image critique, positioning, positioning laboratory, skeletal anatomy, radiographic exposure and along with clinical training, the student will be able to evaluate diagnostic

 4. Discuss the proper placement of the radiation dosimeter, read the dosimetry report, and state the dose limits for the public and personnel.
 Through successful completion of relevant courses in positioning, positioning laboratory, radiation protection and along with clinical training, the student will demonstrate the proper methods of reducing radiation exposure to the patient, staff and himself/herself.
 The student will discuss the proper site and method for wearing a radiation monitor and how to interpret the dosimetry report.
 The student will know how to contact the Radiation Safety Office and officers and state the dose limits for the public and occupational workers.
 Although not specific tasks on either the Laboratory or Clinical Competencies Worksheets, the student should be able discuss the above subject matter.
+Clinical Competency Worksheet, Section 1: Technical Tasks, Task 4